 If you think Cancun is the only place to catch some truly amazing Mexican sights, you've clearly not read about the crystal cave known as La Cueva de los Cristales.

-Situated in Chihuahua, Mexico nearly 1,000 feet below ground in the Niaca mine, Mexico’s Crystal Caves (known locally as La Cueva de los Cristales) contain some of the world’s most incredible crystals to date.
+Situated in Chihuahua, Mexico nearly 1,000 feet below ground in the Niaca mine, Mexico’s Cave Of Crystals (known locally as La Cueva de los Cristales) contains some of the world’s most incredible crystals to date.
 The cave, which miners only discovered 13 years ago, sits above magma residing about a mile from the earth’s surface.

 The cave’s crystals are several feet thick and can weigh up to 55 tons, with some of the cave’s longest-residing crystals are estimated to be 600,000 years old.
 While crystals are an easy find in the region surrounding the Niaca mine, this cave’s specific climate has much to do with the multi-ton size of the icy-colored gems located there.